Javier Martina: Canada

 In January 2011, Martina joined Canadian club Toronto FC of Major League Soccer on trial for their pre-season in Antalya, Turkey.
 On 15 February 2011 it was reported that he had agreed to terms with the Canadian club.
 However it was not officially announced by the Canadian club until 9 March 2011.
 Martina was one of three Dutch players signed by Toronto, both Nick Soolsma and Elbekay Bouchiba also joined the club.
 Martina made his debut for the team on 19 March 2011 versus Vancouver Whitecaps FC in the first all Canadian match-up in the league.
 One week later during the second game of the season Martina scored two goals against Portland, leading Toronto to a 2–0 home victory.
 Martina's second goal of the match was a one touch volley direct from goalkeeper Stefan Frei, which earned him MLS Goal of the Week honours.
 Throughout the rest of the season, Martina was soon less successful and failed to make an impact as he went to make 21 appearances.

 Martina was waived by Toronto on 23 November 2011.

 Return to Netherlands

 Ahead of a new season in 2012–13, Martina desired to continue his career in Eerste Divisie, by playing for Dordrecht and was signed for them on 22 August 2012, with a one-year contract.
 Martina made his debut on 1 October 2012, coming on as a substitute, in a 3–0 win over Helmond Sport.

+He played amateur football between 2013 and 2020, ending his career with Zeeburgia.